 Optimize your bank account structure: Implementing a strategic bank account structure allows your company to minimize fees and maximize cash visibility.
 This means better use of funds and instant access to your day-to-day cash position and liquidity profile.

-Better fund allocation: Optimal asset allocation helps you minimize risk, maximize return and ensure the liquidity you require for operations.
-As the pandemic continues and resolves, you’ll need to revisit this mix frequently.
+Better fund allocation: Optimal asset allocation helps you minimize risk, maximize return, and ensure the liquidity you require for operations.
+You’ll need to revisit this mix frequently.

 Unlock the cash you need — now and for the future.